 Anita Breakz is a DJ and producer associated with the Spanish breakbeat circuit and, in public-facing listings, with Seville as a base.
 She appears within the Andalusian continuum where breakbeat stayed socially active through clubs, festivals and DJ-led circulation long after the style's first commercial wave.

 Secondary music profiles and aggregated track listings connect her name to TOTEMTANZ, the long-running Seville record shop and break-focused retailer, and to a network of scene-adjacent artists cited alongside her in those same sources, including White Papoo, Perfect Kombo, Crone and Breaknation.
-Those links should be read as contextual scene mapping rather than as a complete formal biography: they indicate where her public footprint sits inside Iberian breaks culture.
+Those links place her inside Iberian breaks culture.

-Her documented activity skews toward performance and mixes.
-Indexed audio and video material references festival and club contexts, with titles that point to live recordings and seasonal events (for example sessions described as live festival appearances in the early 2020s).
-That pattern is typical for DJs whose primary evidence trail is video platforms and mix archives rather than a single canonical press narrative.
+Her activity skews toward performance and mixes.
+Indexed audio and video material references festival and club contexts, with titles that point to live recordings and seasonal events, including sessions described as live festival appearances in the early 2020s.

 Collaboration appears in the public record as well.
 Aggregated listings credit her with a featured role on Deenk's track Aphrodisiac, a detail that matters because Spanish breakbeat has historically advanced through producer-to-producer features, remix economies and shared release channels as much as through headline press.